naoko-portfolio/aws-power-of-math/README.md

 ## Step 3 - Configure API Gateway
 I created an API Gateway endpoint and connected it to the Lambda function.
-API Gateway receives requests from the wab application and forwards them to Lambda for processing.
+API Gateway receives requests from the wab web application and forwards them to Lambda for processing.

 <img width="1876" height="795" alt="aws5" src="https://github.com/user-attachments/assets/dbd3008f-b553-4bec-afad-ed3fb5737472" />